andrew-codechimp/HA-Battery-Notes/README.md

 [![hacs][hacsbadge]][hacs]

 Integration to add battery notes to a device, with automatic discovery via a growing [battery library](library.md) for devices.
-Track both the battery type and also when the battery was replaced.
+Track the battery type, when the battery was replaced and also when a battery is low based on device or global thresholds.

 *Please :star: this repo if you find it useful*
 *If you want to show your support please*